Batchelder Tile Registry

 Please provide any comments or observations with each item you upload.

 You may upload up to three images with this form.
-If you would like to send more. either zip them up and send them here, or use a third party service that transfers large files free, like Hightail.
-Send these to email@example.com
+If you would like to send more, please send an email to firstname.lastname@example.org

 Images: Batchelder Aztec tile plaque in Robert Winter's backyard.
 Photo by Joanne Wilborn/Marlyn Woo; Detail of Hershey Hotel fountain tiles.
 Photo courtesy of Hershey Entertainment